Top things to do in Karaganda: dark tourism in Kazakhstan

 After the Soviet Union most mines closed down and were replaced by steel factories.
 Although most people returned to where they once came from, Karaganda remains a multicultural city.
 It is not uncommon to see people with german features in their face.

 Karaganda is definetly worth a visit, because of it’s historical value.
-There are enough things to do in Karaganda for one or two days.
+There are enough things to do in Karaganda for one or two days, especially for those with an interest in dark tourism.
 Even though it is now a modern city there are some interesting museums and it is the perfect base to explore the vast Kazakh steppes.

 Things to do in Karaganda